-2.1.2 Sudden beam loss
+2.1.2 Sudden Beam Loss

-A fast and large beam loss has been observed frequently when the bunch current increases over $0.7\,\mathrm{mA}$ [24].
+Fast and large beam loss has been observed frequently when the bunch current is increased over 0.7 mA[17].
 We call this fast beam loss "sudden beam loss (SBL)."
-More than half of the beam current was lost within a few turns $(20\text{-}30\,\mu\mathrm{s})$.
 The SBL occurs in the both rings, but it is more serious in the LER.
-When a SBL occurs, the vertical collimators become damaged and sometimes QCS quenches occur.
+More than half of the beam current was lost within a few turns (20-30 μs).
+No large coherent and incoherent beam oscillations have been observed in the horizontal and vertical direction before the beam loss.
+When the SBL occurs, the vertical collimators become damaged and sometimes QCS quenches occur.